-If you are returning - thanks for your support and enthusiasm.
-If you are new to the Adirondacks or to paddlesports - we welcome you to a lifetime sport.
-It is hard to believe that it has been thirty years since I bought 6 canoes, camping gear and a canoe trailer.
+f you are returning, thanks for your support and enthusiasm.
+If you are new to the Adirondacks or to paddlesports, we welcome you to a lifetime sport.
+It is hard to believe that it has been over thirty years since I bought 6 canoes, camping gear and a canoe trailer back in 1984.

 - Friendly, knowledgeable staff who provide attention to detail